moimart/ddc-mqtt/README.md

 - Do you have a display with multiple inputs?
 - Would you like to be able to switch inputs without the need of meddling with clunky OSD menus and akwardly-positioned control 'nipples'?
 - Does this happen to you even with fancy, expensive displays like the Neo G9 line from Samsung?
-- Can you imagine KVM scenarios based on home assistant scenarios?
+- Can you imagine KVM scenarios based on home assistant automations?

 Then this software is for you!!!